cclearpartners/myi-docs/src/reports/table.md

 Uses a List View to display data in a table.

+To display multiple, unrelated tables in the same report, use List View Associations.
+There will be one table shown per List View Association, sorted by the Association's Order field and titled with the Association's Title field.

 ## Configuration

 Use the List View Definition's Help Text field to display a help button at the top of the column.